DanielOchana/Suicidal-Prediction-Transformer/README.md

 ## License

-This project is open source and available under the [License](LICENSE).
+This project is licensed under the MIT License.
+For more details, see the [MIT License documentation](https://opensource.org/licenses/MIT).